 We're passionate about our role as mentors to the next generation of successful farmers!
 A wealth of farm experience is not a necessity, however a love of physical labor is essential, as is a love of being outdoors in all kinds of weather.
 You should be the type of person who is always looking for a better way to get a job done.
 You must be kind, respectful, and empathetic toward others.
 You must have a “beginner’s mind,” meaning you should be open to learning, no matter how much you think you know about a subject.
 Finally, you should love to laugh and have fun!

-We are currently hiring an assistant farmer and 3 apprentices for the 2023 season!
+We are currently hiring 3 apprentices for the 2024 season!
 If you think Sisters Hill farm might be a good fit for you then we invite you to apply.
 Pease see our brochure below which includes our "how to apply" section.

 I’ve learned so much from you—you are truly a mentor in the highest sense of the word.
 Thanks for everything—for trusting me with equipment, giving me responsibility, working along side me digging potatoes, challenging my creative problem solving skills, understanding when I goof, saying “thank you” everyday, greeting us with smiles every morning, showing us how things really work, taking time to explain, and being a superb farmer all around.
 I will take these lessons with me into my new farm career and continue learning and continue sharing with others.
 Sisters Hill is a special place.
 I feel blessed to have been a part of it.
 Thank you for a great season!